what to pack for Six Flags

 Lipstick-Sized Portable Charger

 Some Six Flags locations allow visitors to bring in a reusable water bottle, as long as it’s not glass.
-This LifeStraw Water Bottle is perfect.
-You can fill it with water from any faucet, or fountain, and it filters out the things you don’t want, so you have drinking water.
+This water bottle is the perfect option.
+You can fill it with water from any faucet or fountain, and it filters out the things you don’t want, so you have clean-tasting drinking water.
 It lessens your carbon footprint, and you save money by not purchasing commercial water.

 • 4.
 Quick-Dry Travel Towel